From the Crikey grapevine, the latest tips and rumours …

 A spokesperson for the commissioner confirmed that the application had been rejected.

 “Their application for incorporation as a not-for-profit organisation was refused on the grounds that the Commissioner for Corporate Affairs was not of the view that the group was formed for a religious purpose,” the spokesperson told Crikey.

 Inviting a Gonski.
 David Gonski was invited to Prime Minister Malcolm Turnbull’s birthday drinks on the weekend, but did the businessman buttonhole his host in a bid to secure more funding for his landmark education reforms?

 Turnbull has been silent on Gonski funding since he took the prime ministership, with no agreement yet in place between the federal and state governments to finance the plan beyond 2016.
 But Gonski has had plenty of chances recently to bend his mate’s ear.
 Sharri Markson reports in today’s The Australian Gonski also attended the Turnbull residence last week for a dinner with German minister of state in the federal foreign office Maria Bohmer.

 The Australian Education Union has declared October 26 to November 1 Gonski Week and says the extra two years’ funding means more support for students with low literacy, disabilities and learning difficulties.
 They’ll be hoping Gonski won over the PM between canapes.

+All’s fair in love and rugby.
 The Wallabies won their way to their first World Cup final since 2003 last night, and while their defeat of Argentina didn’t surprise most pundits, the amiable response on social media from rugby fans worldwide might surprise many.

 Those following the event on Facebook opted not for vitriolic trolling, but gracious sportsmanship, congratulating the Australian team, commiserating with the losers, and sharing their hopes for a competitive final next Sunday morning when the Wallabies will take on New Zealand’s All Blacks.